Physically Grounded Monocular Depth via Nanophotonic Wavefront Encoding: Method

 \section{Method \complete}

-As illustrated in \cref{fig:teaser}, our system integrates three components: a birefringent metalens that converts depth into rotating PSF disparities (\cref{sec:method:metalens}), a depth foundation model backbone and a prompting mechanism to inject physical cues (\cref{sec:method:prompting}), and a novel light wave simulator with PSF splatting and data augmentation framework that reduce simulation-to-real gaps (\cref{sec:method:sim2real}).
+As illustrated in \cref{fig:teaser}, our system integrates three components: a birefringent metalens that converts depth into and polarization channels (\cref{sec:method:metalens}), a depth foundation model backbone and a encoding mechanism to inject physical cues (\cref{sec:method:prompting}), and a disocclusion-aware optical forward model with alpha compositing and data augmentation that reduce simulation-to-real gaps (\cref{sec:method:sim2real}).